PurdueCS190-FALL2014/lab5/README.md

  - The `reverse()` method should return a string with the characters in reverse order.

 As we can see from the output above, the capitalized version isn't capitalized in the way we want.
-Lets figure out what's wrong.
+Let's figure out what's wrong.

 ### `capitalize()` ###